Romanu Tikotikoca

-Tikotikoca joined the police force in 1968.
+Tikotikoca hails from the island of Taveuni, in Cakaudrove Province.
+He joined the police force in 1968.
 Senior positions held by Tikotikoca include Divisional Police Commander, Head of Special Branch unit, and Assistant Police Commissioner, Crime.
-Most recently, he participated in peacekeeping duties under the RAMSI operation in the Solomon Islands in 2005, before becoming head of security at Goldridge Mining Limited in the Solomons in December that year.
+He later participated in peacekeeping duties under the RAMSI operation in the Solomon Islands in 2005, before becoming head of security at Goldridge Mining Limited in the Solomons in December that year.
+Following the 2006 Fijian coup d'état he was named as Commissioner of Police by the military regime of Frank Bainimarama.
+Tikotikoca was chosen to replace Andrew Hughes, with whom the Military had fallen out before the coup.
+Before Tikotikoca could take up his duties, Jimi Koroi was appointed Acting Commissioner in a temporary capacity.